mubarak23/mubarak23/README.md

 Here's a quick summary about me:

 - 😊 Pronouns: He/Him
-- 🌱 i write nodejs/typescript and rust on the backend and I’m currently learning Bitcoin Lightening Network Development, microservice application and AWS Cloud
+- 🌱 i write nodejs/typescript and rust on the backend and I’m currently contributing to Bitcoin free open source software particularly Lightening Network and Ecash on cashu and fedimint.
 - 😊 I’m looking for opportunities to contribute to open source projects, and mid / senior level opportunities.
 - 💼 Job interests: Software Engineer, Backend Engieenr (Mid / Senior level).
 - 📫 You can contact me by email mubarakaminu340@gmail.com.